Storage and File Permissions

 |Local Scratch||/local||No||No||Scratch storage on each compute node, with 2 week folder lifetime.|

-All storage other than local scratch is a shared resource that can be accessed on every compute node.
-If you create a file in your home directory on a login node, that same file is also available within a job on compute nodes.
-As such, there’s usually no need to copy files between compute nodes.
+All storage is a shared resource that can be accessed on every login and compute node (except for local scratch).
+If you create a file in your home, lab, or scratch directories on a login or compute node, that same file is also available on all other login and compute nodes.

 The size of your home directories cannot be increased.
-To acquire more space you will need to use other storage, such as Project space or Scratch space.
+If you need more storage, you can use your PI’s lab folder or scratch.

-For more information about renting additional project storage, see the Become an Investor page.
+For more information about renting additional lab storage, see the Become an Investor page.

 The cluster also provides temporary scratch storage that can be used without cost by all users.
 The following guidelines apply on using it:

-- To use scratch, you must create a folder (called a “workspace”) to keep your data in.
-You must use “mkworkspace” as described below to create the scratch folder, otherwise it may be subject to deletion.
+- To use scratch, you must create a folder (called a “workspace”) in which to keep your data.
+You must use “mkworkspace” as described below to create a scratch folder.

 - Each workspace and all data within it has a maximum lifetime of 2 weeks, after which it is removed automatically.